Annemieke Kiesel: International career

 Her debut for the Netherlands women's national football team came when she was 16 years old, on 9 December 1995 against France in a 1997 UEFA Women's Euro qualification match.
 Over the years she was regularly picked in the starting line-up team and featured in many matches, but the team only played minor tournaments (she won a silver medal in the 2001 Universiade) as it did not manage to qualify for major tournaments.

 At UEFA Women's Euro 2009, the first major tournament the women's team played, Kiesel-Griffioen played a very good tournament and had an important role in the Dutch midfield.
 The team beat Ukraine and Denmark (lost to Finland) in the group stage, to then eliminate France (on penalty shoot-out) in the quarter-final and were 3 minutes away from another penalty shoot-out in the semi-final but fell to England's winning goal.
 The semifinal match was Kiesel-Griffioen 141st match for the Dutch team (equalling Marleen Wissink record).

 On 24 October 2009, she broke the record against Norway earning her 142nd cap.

 Her last match for the national team, on 18 May 2011 against North Korea, was her 156th cap making her the player with the most appearances for the Dutch national team (men and women) of all time.

-International goals

-Scores and results list the Netherlands goal tally first.